Things to do in London in 5 days

 When you walk down this street you should look on the right side until you find a beautiful gallery called Kingly Court.
 I advise you to enter it to contemplate its open courtyard and its two floors full of restaurants and terraces.

-Grab a bite to eat at the Mother Mash
+Have a bite to eat at the Mother Mash

-Go to a musical
+Go see a musical

 St. Paul's Cathedral